 A not-so-long time ago, there was American currency printed worth more than just $100.
 With the advancement of technology, the US government thought it to be a good idea to remove any bills in circulation worth more than $100 because counterfeiters were getting good at their jobs.
-Back then, currency went as high as $100,000, so if you were rich, you could literally carry a few million dollars in your pants pockets and no one would be the wiser.
+Back then, the currency went as high as $100,000, so if you were rich, you could literally carry a few million dollars in your pants pockets and no one would be the wiser.

 Carrying a million dollars these days has to be done with $100 bills, and if you know your math, you know that you’ll need 10,000 of them.
-To break it down even further, the small stacks of money you see at banks hold 100 bills, so 100 stacks of $100 bills ($10,000 each stack) contains your million.
+To break it down even further, the small stacks of money you see at banks hold 100 bills, so 100 stacks of $100 bills ($10,000 each stack) contain your million.
 This amount of money can usually be carried in a briefcase and is relative to the graphic below.
 Not as impressive as you might think.

-So from $1 million, to $1 billion and now $1 TRILLION we go.
+So from $1 million to $1 billion and now $1 TRILLION we go.
 The current US budget deficit (simply meaning how much the US has overspent) is $1.171 trillion, so we’re going to try and show you just how much money that is.
 Explaining a trillion dollars to you in terms of $100 can be quite confusing, so in relation to the picture above, you would need 10,000 pallets.
 Below you’ll find those 10,000 pallets and just how $1 trillion would fit on them.
 (The dude in this picture is in the bottom left corner)

 Hopefully, if you see this amount of money on the street, you’ll be able to turn to your friend and sound smart by saying “I think that’s a trillion dollars.”